 LEVERAGING THE VALUE OF AN AGE-DIVERSE WORKFORCE FOR SMES

-On 6 June 2019, GAP, in association with NSW Family and Community Services and the GAP Standing Committee on Productive Ageing, convened a strategic roundtable for small and medium-size enterprises (SMEs).
-Discussion focused on practical barriers and enablers for mature-age workforce participation, as well as existing resources available to Australian businesses and individuals to support employment of people 50 years of age and over.
+The GAP Strategic Roundtable, held on 6 June 2019, focused on practical barriers and enablers for mature-age workforce participation, as well as existing resources available to Australian businesses and individuals to support employment of people 50 years of age and over.

 Evidence shows that hiring and retaining mature-age workers can make business more productive, fill existing skill or knowledge gaps, and contribute to innovation and improvements in business processes.
 A company which welcomes mature-aged workers is seen as a more attractive employer to a growing proportion of the Australian workforce.

 RECOVERY AT WORK: ENGAGING LARGE EMPLOYERS IN BEST PRACTICE

 On 23 May 2017, GAP hosted the second in a series of strategic discussions on the health benefits of work and early intervention.
 The Roundtable considered ways to encourage recovery at work after soft tissue injuries and the opportunities for larger-scale implementation of best-practice return-to-work protocols.

 RECOVERY AT WORK: A NEW WAY OF THINKING ABOUT WORK INJURIES